 - The maximum and minimum of total allowed damages.

 - Types of damages, such as punitive damages and attorney fees.

 Parties can also put unique rules into place, such as "baseball" arbitration, which allows both sides to provide a number and the arbitrator is required to choose one or the other, but cannot choose both.

 If you need help with arbitration language for contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.